tc39/proposal-temporal/README.md

 ### Principles:

 - All Temporal objects are immutable.
 - Date values can be represented in local calendar systems, but they should be convertable to and from the [Proleptic Gregorian Calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).
+Read more on [non-Gregorian calendar motivation](./docs/calendar-review.md).
 - All time-of-day values are based on a standard 24-hour clock.
 - [Leap seconds](https://en.wikipedia.org/wiki/Leap_second) are not represented.